Of vision+ poetry:

 This seems a fitting segway into the preface of Antonin Artaud’s “The Theater and Its Double,” in which the space/ theater is recognized as an integrated sensory movement:

-no thing, but makes use of everything —gestures, sounds, words, screams, darkness— rediscovers itself at precisely the moment where the mind requires a language to express its manifestations.
+The theater, which is in no thing, but makes use of everything —gestures, sounds, words, screams, darkness— rediscovers itself at precisely the moment where the mind requires a language to express its manifestations.
 (12)

 Here, the physical definition of theater is used, where pantomimes and gestures abound— but what of the written art?
 What gestures are used when there are no corporeal instruments?
 I feel we must rely on the language “to express its manifestations,” then, and the page as the theater in which it operates.
 (Of course, the language at hand, the attempts of overarching expressions, will manifest itself inevitably in varying contexts, based on the reader.)
 The operational space, in the written context, is its own theater in which we must consider its medium carefully; there are no performers to direct our attention to the layout, the negative space, the background, the foreground, etc.